 Across all solvers, a moderate fixed intermediate reward (\texttt{fixed, 0.1}) consistently yields the best or near-best results.
 In contrast, very small or no intermediate rewards result in clear performance drops, highlighting the importance of sufficient reward signals for effective exploration.
 Interestingly, the adaptive intermediate reward, which intuitively normalizes the total reward for different VN sizes, does not achieve optimal performance in practice.
+As illustrated in Figure~\ref{fig:learning-curves}, we observe that a well-tuned fixed reward of 0.1 has higher convergence than the adaptive reward, which validates our initial performance observations.
+The adaptive reward is also outperformed by a smaller fixed reward of 0.01, which further demonstrates that it may introduce a noisy signal for the optimization process, leading to sub-optimality.
 This suggests that, \numcirc{1} \textit{while normalization is conceptually appealing, a fixed and moderate reward signal is more effective for guiding policy learning in the NFV-RA context.}